Aurele-B/Cellects/UserManual.md

 - If there are several folders to analyze at once, the user can provide a different arena number for each folder (see Fig. 10: the several folder window).

-### Advanced parameters, Required outputs
+### Advanced parameters and Required outputs
-These options are detailed in part two: Improving and personalizing the analysis (Fig. 8 and 9).
+These options are detailed in Improving and personalizing the analysis (Fig. 8 and 9).

 ### Video analysis window and Run all directly
 These options appear when the user already did the image analysis for the current folder.